 10.7.2.1.
 A contestant may turn out due to illness or a visible injury to horse or contestant at the rodeo; provided the appropriate visible injury form is authorized by the judge.
 10.7.2.2.
-In this instance the contestant shall remain eligible to enter or compete in any barrel race following the performance or slack which she has turned out because of visible injury.
-Contestant may not compete on the day released up to midnight of that day.
+In this instance the contestant shall remain eligible to enter or compete in any WPRA event following the performance or slack which she has turned out because of visible injury.

-- 10.7.2.3.
+10.7.2.3.
 Entry fees remain in the payoff, but all turnout fines will be waived.
-Entry fees not paid to the rodeo secretary are sent to the WPRA office. - 10.7.2.4.
-Visible injury forms signed by the judge of a given rodeo must be received in the WPRA office with that rodeo's results - 10.7.2.5.
-A contestant may be held back to the end of a go-round, with approval, due to injury of contestant if contestant was injured at a PRCA/WPRA approved rodeo.
+Entry fees not paid to the rodeo secretary are sent to the WPRA office.

+10.7.2.4.
+Visible injury forms signed by the judge of a given rodeo must be received in the WPRA office with that rodeo's results.

+10.7.2.5.
+A barrel racing contestant may be held back to the end of a go-round, with approval, due to injury of contestant if contestant was injured at a PRCA/WPRA approved rodeo.
 Injury must be witnessed/acknowledged by a judge and contestant must be able to show a valid medical release if requested.
 Contestant must be last out in the go-round in which she is held back.
+Breakaway contestant may be held back until later in the go-round but shall not be held past the original end of the run of the cattle.
+If the breakaway is back-to-back, no contestant may be held back due to injury beyond the end of the original pen in which she was drawn.
+If held back, contestant may not compete at any other rodeo until she has competed in the performance to which she was held back.